 Understanding the ISO 13485 Certification Process

-Any medical device manufacturers that want to be certified have to learn about the various requirements of both the regulators and the customers and how this kind of management system will improve their manufacturing process.
-The system takes several Months to put into place and it’s best if you get the expert help of a consultant.
+Any medical device manufacturer that wants to be certified must learn about the various requirements of both the regulators and the customers and how this kind of management system will improve their process.
+The system takes several months to implement, and it’s best if you get the expert help of a consultant.

 What is the first step in ISO 13485 Certification?